 The Corporation of the Town of Oakville (town) provides good government in an accountable and transparent manner by providing for a Closed Meeting Investigator in accordance with Section 239.1 of the Municipal Act, 2001.

-In accordance with By-law 2008-050, Local Authority Services Ltd. (LAS) is appointed as the Town of Oakville’s Closed Meeting Investigator.
+In accordance with By-law 2008-050, Local Authority Services Ltd. (LAS) has been appointed as the Town of Oakville’s Closed Meeting Investigator.

 - All complaints shall be submitted to the Town Clerk on the form provided, accompanied by the relevant filing fee.